giantswarm/auto-oncall/README.md

 # auto-oncall
-auto-oncall application is a webhook handler, responsible for creating new Opsgenie routing rules on every merge event into master branch.
+auto-oncall application is a webhook handler, responsible for creating new Opsgenie routing rules on every deployment event.

 # configuration
 Configuration requires next data to be configured in `values.yaml` of the helm chart: